Temporary Layoff Considered Constructive Dismissal at Common Lawachkarlaw-admin

-As outlined in our previous article on IDEL, while the Ontario Regulation 228/20 (“Regulation”) provided some flexibility for employer’s to make changes to their employee’s working hours and wages, the Regulation did not address the employee’s right to sue for constructive dismissal at common law.
+While the Ontario Regulation 228/20 (“Regulation”) provided some flexibility for employer’s to make changes to their employee’s working hours and wages, the Regulation did not address the employee’s right to sue for constructive dismissal at common law.

 In Coutinho v.
 Ocular Health Centre Ltd., 2021 ONSC 3076, the Ontario Superior Court considered this scenario for the first time, and determined that the Regulation does not prevent an employee who was temporarily laid off due to a reason related to COVID-19, to bring a civil action under common law.
 In particular, section 8(1) of the Employment Standards Act, 2000 provides that “no civil remedy of an employee against his or her employer is affected by this Act.”